Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

-The side-by-side diff screen shows a single patch; the old file version is displayed on the left side of the screen; the new file version is displayed on the right side of the screen.
+The side-by-side diff screen shows a single patch (or difference between two patchsets); the old file version is displayed on the left side of the screen; the new file version is displayed on the right side of the screen.

 This screen allows to review a patch and to comment on it.

-The checkbox in front of the project name and the file name allows the patch to be marked as reviewed.
+The checkbox in front of the file name allows the patch to be marked as reviewed.
 The Mark Reviewed diff preference allows to control whether the files should be automatically marked as reviewed when they are viewed.